==> Dog Play is great FUN - for us too! But what?

 The classic German Shepherd shepherds do a brilliant job, keeping all animals close together - so efficient you'd otherwise need 4 cowboys to do that!
 But a German Shepherd (even 4 of them) run cheaper.
 And no arguments either, ha!
 I can go home.

 But before I go, I promised some dog games - above and beyond playing with livestock.
 Dog games with FUN factor.
 Hopefully for both of you.
 Since the GSD is a herding dog, most (but not all) FUN involves exercise.
 Maybe this word alone thwarts all your FUN?

 No worries: There are some ways to provide your GSD with FUN (incl. exercise) while you can have FUN not having to exercise.
 Gosh, what a dictum, I am surprised myself that my hand came up with that!

 Go crazy?
 Why not!

-Note this: How much FUN you have during playtime (and during training too!) naturally depends on you: Can you enjoy yourself (utilizing the excuse "It's for my dog!"), or do you now have to be serious?
+Note this: How much FUN you have during playtime (and during training too!) naturally depends on you: Can you enjoy yourself - excuse yourself with "It's for my dog!" - or do you now have to be serious?

 For myself I know: I am a sharp cadult, not a soft sadult (child adult, not serious adult), hehe.
 There you see: too goofy to pass as sadult!
 But just right for dogs!
 You know that you can't get your dog to behave sadult (like a sadult, a serious human adult).
 We have to adapt to cadult when we are with dogs.
 Those who don't adapt, too easily become obedience-obsessed...